cloud66/help-old/_posts/introduction-to-cloud-66/introduction.md

 </ul>

 <h3 id="1">Step 1: Build your stack</h3>
 Before you can deploy your applications to a server with Cloud 66, you must build a stack of the components your application needs to run.
-To build your first stack, complete the following steps.
+To build your first stack, complete steps below.

 <ol class="list">
 <li>Sign in to Cloud 66.</li>